 With the operation type index-stats you can call the indices stats API.
-It supports the following properties:

-- index (optional, defaults to all): An index pattern that defines which indices should be targeted by this operation. - condition (optional, defaults to no condition): A structured object with the properties path and expected-value.
+• index (optional, defaults to all): An index pattern that defines which indices should be targeted by this operation.

+• condition (optional, defaults to no condition): A structured object with the properties path and expected-value.
 If the actual value returned by indices stats API is equal to the expected value at the provided path, this operation will return successfully.
 See below for an example how this can be used.